Bear Grylls Gear

 Super Comfort

 Because the stuff sack has two open ends it is not possible to put the repair parts into the stuff sack and have them stay there.
 Because the stuff sack is small, and it becomes the opening for the inflation bag, it is hard to capture a full volume in the inflation bag so I’d say it took me twice as long and twice as many bags to inflate.
-I purchased one of these pads based on this review and I have to agree that this is the most comfortable pad that I’ve ever owned.
+I purchased one of these pads based on this analysis and I have to agree that this is the most comfortable pad that I’ve ever owned.
 Combined with an Aeros down lined pillow and its a slice of heaven for my tent.
 I’ve used a NeoAir for several years and love that pad but I tried the Ether Light pad a night myself and it’s way more comfy to me than the NeoAir.
 With my back problems, I also really like the 25″ width on the pad I bought.

-Thank you for your many reviews and recommendations Philip.
+Thank you for your many feedbacks and recommendations Philip.
 It looks like you can get the women’s in a sort of mummy shape st 72 x 25.
 Beyond the specs, I don’t know how, but usually the woman’s is a better deal unless you are 5’10” or over.
 They do mention narrower shoulders and wider hip area on the woman’s version.

 But they also have a no-questions-asked return policy if it helps.
 Frankly – you couldn’t pay me to sleep on an Xlite ever again.
 They were revolutionary when they came out but they’re just not that comfortable compared to the S2S pads.